PereViader/ManualDi/README.md

 When using the container in the Unity3d game engine the library provides specialized extensions for object construction

-- `FromGameObjectGetComponentInParent`: Retrieves a component from the parent of a GameObject.
+- `FromGameObjectGetComponent`: Retrieves a component directly from a given GameObject.
-- `FromGameObjectGetComponentsInParent`: Retrieves all components of a specific type from the parent of a GameObject.
-- `FromGameObjectGetComponentInChildren`: Retrieves a component from the children of a GameObject.
+- `FromGameObjectGetComponentInChildren`: Retrieves a component from the children of a given GameObject.
-- `FromGameObjectGetComponentsInChildren`: Retrieves all components of a specific type from the children of a GameObject.
+- `FromGameObjectGetComponentInParent`: Retrieves a component from the parent of a given GameObject.
-- `FromGameObjectGetComponent`: Retrieves a component from the current GameObject.
-- `FromGameObjectAddComponent`: Adds a component to the current GameObject.
+- `FromGameObjectAddComponent`: Adds a new component to a GameObject and optionally schedules it for destruction on disposal.
-- `FromGameObjectGetComponents`: Retrieves all components of a specific type from the current GameObject.
-- `FromInstantiateComponent`: Instantiates a component and optionally sets a parent.
+- `FromInstantiateComponent`: Instantiates a given component, optionally setting a parent and scheduling it for destruction on disposal.
 - `FromInstantiateGameObjectGetComponent`: Instantiates a GameObject and retrieves a specific component from it.
-- `FromInstantiateGameObjectGetComponentInChildren`: Instantiates a GameObject and retrieves a component from its children.
+- `FromInstantiateGameObjectGetComponentInChildren`: Instantiates a GameObject and retrieves a component from one of its children.
+- `FromInstantiateGameObjectAddComponent`: Instantiates a GameObject and adds a new component to it.
+- `FromAsyncInstantiateOperation`**: Binds using a user-supplied asynchronous component instantiation operation.
-- `FromInstantiateGameObjectGetComponents`: Instantiates a GameObject and retrieves all components of a specific type.
+- `FromAsyncInstantiateOperationGetComponent`**: Asynchronously instantiates a GameObject and retrieves a specific component from it.
-- `FromInstantiateGameObjectGetComponentsInChildren`: Instantiates a GameObject and retrieves all components from its children.
+- `FromLoadSceneAsyncGetComponent`**: Loads a scene additively and retrieves a specific component from the root GameObjects of the scene.
-- `FromInstantiateGameObjectAddComponent`: Instantiates a GameObject and adds a component to it.
+- `FromLoadSceneAsyncGetComponentInChildren`**: Loads a scene additively and retrieves a specific component from any children in the root GameObjects of the scene.
-- `FromObjectResource`: Loads an object from a Unity resource file by its path.
+- `FromAddressablesLoadAssetAsync`**: Asynchronously loads an asset from the Addressables system using a key.
-- `FromInstantiateGameObjectResourceGetComponent`: Instantiates a GameObject from a resource file and retrieves a component from it.
+- `FromAddressablesLoadAssetAsyncGetComponent`**: Loads a GameObject asset from Addressables and retrieves a component from it.
-- `FromInstantiateGameObjectResourceGetComponentInChildren`: Instantiates a GameObject from a resource and retrieves a component from its children.
+- `FromAddressablesLoadAssetAsyncGetComponentInChildren`**: Loads a GameObject asset from Addressables and retrieves a component from its children.
+- `FromAddressablesLoadSceneAsyncGetComponent`**: Loads a scene via Addressables and retrieves a specific component from the root GameObjects of the scene.
+- `FromAddressablesLoadSceneAsyncGetComponentInChildren`**: Loads a scene via Addressables and retrieves a specific component from the root GameObjects of the scene.
+- `FromObjectResource`: Loads an object from the Unity Resources folder.
-- `FromInstantiateGameObjectResourceGetComponents`: Instantiates a GameObject from a resource and retrieves all components of a specific type.
+- `FromInstantiateGameObjectResourceGetComponent`: Instantiates a GameObject from the Resources folder and retrieves a component from it.
-- `FromInstantiateGameObjectResourceGetComponentsInChildren`: Instantiates a GameObject from a resource and retrieves all components from its children.
+- `FromInstantiateGameObjectResourceGetComponentInChildren`: Instantiates a GameObject from the Resources folder and retrieves a component from one of its children.
-- `FromInstantiateGameObjectResourceAddComponent`: Instantiates a GameObject from a resource and adds a component to it.
+- `FromInstantiateGameObjectResourceAddComponent`: Instantiates a GameObject from the Resources folder and adds a new component to it.

 Use them like this.